The Mad Men's Guide to Job Titles at an Advertising Agency

 6. Account Planner (a.k.a.
 "The Voice of the Consumer")

 Not in Sterling Cooper—born in 1970s London, imported later.
 Mission: Translate human truths into briefs so sharp they could slice a necktie.
-Favorite toy: 200-page ethnography on Gen-Z sadness, distilled into one sentence: “They want brands to feel like group chats, not billboards.”
+Favourite toy: 200-page ethnography on Gen-Z sadness, distilled into one sentence: "They want brands to feel like group chats, not billboards."

 7. Traffic Manager